A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: Introduction

 \section{Introduction}

-Throughout, $\mathbb{R}^{d}$ denotes the $d$-dimensional Euclidean space.
-The well known Brouwer fixed point theorem \cite{Brouwer1912} states that every continuous mapping from a bounded closed convex subset of $\mathbb{R}^{d}$ to itself has a fixed point.
-Brouwer fixed point theorem has rich applications in analysis, geometry, differential equations and mathematical economics \cite{Mawhin2020,CM2023,Feltrin2022,Nash1951}, in particular, it is also attractive that Brouwer fixed point theorem is equivalent to many famous fundamental results \cite{Mawhin2019,IKM2014,IKM2021,Park1999}, for example, the Knaster-Kuratowski-Mazurkiewicz (briefly, $KKM$) mapping principle \cite{KKM1929}, the classical Borsuk theorem \cite{Borsuk1967} and the Gustafson-Schmitt-Cid-Mawhin's theorem on the existence of periodic solutions of ordinary differential equations \cite[Theorem 1.1]{CM2023}.
-Due to its fundamental importance, Brouwer fixed point theorem has been generalized in various ways \cite{Kakutani1941,Sch1930,Ty1935,Cauty2007,ET2021} and has had a major impact on the development of nonlinear analysis and fixed point theory \cite{Bor1985,DM2021,GD2003}.
+The celebrated Brouwer fixed point theorem \cite{Brouwer1912} states that every continuous map from a bounded closed convex subset of $\mathbb{R}^{d}$ to itself has a fixed point.
+Here and throughout, $\mathbb{R}^{d}$ denotes the $d$-dimensional Euclidean space.
+The Brouwer fixed point theorem has numerous applications in analysis, geometry, differential equations and mathematical economics \cite{Mawhin2020,CM2023,Feltrin2022,Nash1951}.
+Furthermore, it is also attractive that Brouwer fixed point theorem is equivalent to many prominent fundamental results \cite{Mawhin2019,IKM2014,IKM2021,Park1999}, for example, the Knaster-Kuratowski-Mazurkiewicz (briefly, $KKM$) mapping principle \cite{KKM1929}, the classical Borsuk theorem \cite{Borsuk1967} and the Gustafson-Schmitt-Cid-Mawhin theorem on the existence of periodic solutions of ordinary differential equations \cite[Theorem 1.1]{CM2023}.
+Due to its fundamental importance \cite{Cas1996}, the Brouwer fixed point theorem has been given many proofs \cite{Mawhin2020,Park1999}.
+One of the most elegant proofs of all of its classical proofs is via the Sperner lemma \cite{Sperner1928}, in particular that proof also helps in developing a simplicial approximation of fixed points \cite{Kuhn1968,Sca1967}.
+Further, the Brouwer fixed point theorem has been generalized in various ways \cite{Kakutani1941,Sch1930,Ty1935} and has had a major impact on the development of nonlinear analysis and the general fixed point theory \cite{Bor1985,DM2021,GD2003,Cauty2007,ET2021,Yu2024}.